FasterPay/fasterpay-python/README.md

-# Welcome to FasterPay Python SDK.
+# Welcome to FasterPay Python SDK

 FasterPay Python SDK enables you to integrate the FasterPay's Checkout Page seamlessly without having the hassle of integrating everything from Scratch.
 Once your customer is ready to pay, FasterPay will take care of the payment, notify your system about the payment and return the customer back to your Thank You page.

-## Downloading the FasterPay Python SDK.
+## Downloading the FasterPay Python SDK

 ```sh
 $ git clone https://github.com/FasterPay/fasterpay-python.git